udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 "The very first vision was basically a general purpose platform for financial contracts.
 If X happens then send $5 to account Y, if Z happens send $5 to account B. That was basically what I thought Ethereum would be for" [http://unchainedpodcast.co/vitalik-buterin-creator-of-ethereum-on-the-big-guy-vs-the-little-guy]

-E’s model of "value" is primitive.
+Ethereuem’s model of "value" is primitive.
 In the basic model, for any kind of value/asset the only attribute associated with this asset is the balance of it, a number.
 This simplified model probably will fit financial transactions well, but it's very lacking dealing with variety of asset types in the operation of the world economy.

 The three-year-old smart contract implementation in Ethereum, although has attracted thousands of development teams to deploy applications, mostly in Solidity, on the platform, is far from being mature and productive towards becoming the world computer:
 - Limited in features and functions.
 For instances: